 - Warn visitors about known hazards.

-If a patron is injured by dangerous conditions within the park, the property owner may be liable for damages.
-In a personal injury lawsuit, the plaintiff needs to show:
+If you are injured by dangerous conditions within the park, the property owner may be liable for damages.
+In a personal injury lawsuit, you need to show:

 - The defendant owned, occupied, or controlled the property;